-NeDNR and the Republican Basin NRDs participated in education and outreach about policies and institutional infrastructure in 2021.
+NeDNR and the Republican Basin NRDs participated in education and outreach about policies and institutional infrastructure in 2022.
 The basin-wide plan identifies some examples of potential outreach topics related to this objective as correlative groundwater rights; integrated management plans; the Republican River Basin-Wide Plan; the Republican River Compact; other aspects of Nebraska's surface water and groundwater statutes; and other NRD rules, regulations, and plans.
-The following paragraphs provide specific examples of 2021 education and outreach activities related to the policies and institutional infrastructure that contribute to the development and implementation of solutions.
+The following paragraphs provide specific examples of 2022 education and outreach activities related to the policies and institutional infrastructure that contribute to the development and implementation of solutions.

 The NRDs and NeDNR communicate regularly with their legislative representatives and other state senators, as needed.
-They work to educate civic leaders and the public about the policies and institutional infrastructure that contribute to the development and implementation of solutions, through public outreach such as articles, conferences, and radio news briefs.
-All four NRDs produce newsletters for the public containing information about their activities, some of which included articles about policies and institutional infrastructure in 2021.
-In addition, Lower Republican NRD provides education and outreach with conferences and radio news briefs.
+They work to educate civic leaders and the public about the policies and institutional infrastructure that contribute to the development and implementation of solutions, through public outreach such as articles, conferences, radio news briefs, and public meetings.
+All four NRDs produce newsletters for the public containing information about their activities, some of which included articles about policies and institutional infrastructure in 2022.
+NeDNR produces a monthly podcast that is available on multiple platforms, and drought was the focus of the December 2022 episode.